Grumman HU-16 Albatross

-The Grumman HU-16 Albatross is a large, twin–radial engined amphibious seaplane that was used by the United States Air Force (USAF), the U.S. Navy (USN), and the U.S. Coast Guard (USCG), primarily as a search and rescue (SAR) aircraft.
+The Grumman HU-16 Albatross is a large, twin-radial engined amphibious flying boat that was used by the United States Air Force (USAF), the U.S. Navy (USN), the U.S. Coast Guard (USCG), and the Royal Canadian Air Force primarily as a search and rescue (SAR) aircraft.
 Originally designated as the SA-16 for the USAF and the JR2F-1 and UF-1 for the USN and USCG, it was redesignated as the HU-16 in 1962.
-A new build G-111T Albatross with modern avionics and engines was proposed in 2021 with production in Australia to commence in 2025.

 Design and development

 An improvement of the design of the Grumman Mallard, the Albatross was developed to land in open-ocean situations to accomplish rescues.
 Its deep-V hull cross-section and keel length enable it to land in the open sea.
 The Albatross was designed for optimal 4 ft seas, and could land in more severe conditions, but required JATO (jet-assisted takeoff, or simply booster rockets) for takeoff in 8–10 ft seas or greater.

+The Albatross initially carried an APS-31A radar in a pod on the left wing.
+However, the position meant the fuselage blocked the ability of the radar to search to the right of the aircraft, so it was moved to the nose on later SA-16As.